How to Get Equipment Back from a Terminated Employee

 3. Send Them a Box with a Prepaid Return Label

 When dealing with someone like an in-house federal employee or probationary employee, gathering company equipment is pretty straightforward.
-But when it comes to a remote employee, you’ll need someone within your company to handle the equipment return logistics.
+But when it comes to remote staff, you’ll need someone within your company to handle the asset return logistics.

 One of the best ways to avoid friction and ensure company equipment is returned promptly is to initiate the process by sending a box with a prepaid return label.